Member Login | Sign Up

 TennisCompanion

-In this article, we’ll provide a complete overview of the term ‘ad court’ in tennis, along with examples and answers to common questions.
+In this article, I’ll provide a complete overview of the term ‘ad court’ in tennis, along with examples and answers to common questions.

 Definition

-The score is 30-15, so you should be serving from the ad court.
+The score is 30-15, so you should serve from the ad court.

 I love serving out wide in the ad court.